1977 Italian Open – Men's singles

-The Men’s Singles tournament (the Rome Masters) of the 1977 Italian Open tennis championships took place in Rome between 16 May and 1 July 1977.
+The Men's singles tournament (the Rome Masters) of the 1977 Italian Open tennis championships took place in Rome between 16 May and 1 July 1977.
 64 players from 19 countries competed in the 6-round tournament.
-The final winner was Vitas Gerulaitis of the USA, who defeated Antonio Zugarelli of Italy.
+The final winner was Vitas Gerulaitis of the US, who defeated Antonio Zugarelli of Italy.
 The defending champion from 1976, Adriano Panatta of Italy, was eliminated in the quarter-finals by Gerulaitis.